ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 User Registration and Login Project using a MEAN Application.

-Root folder has the data for the Client or Front-End of our application.
+1. *_Root_* folder has the data for the Client or Front-End of our application.

-Folder *_/api_* has the data for the Server or Back-End.
+2. Folder *_/api_* has the data for the Server or Back-End.
 Where the API of our application is defined.

-How to run:
+**How to run our application:**

-- Download the repository
+- Download the repository using

 - Then, open 2 terminals: